stewones/angular-my-modal/src/doc/_partials/install.md

 $ gulp build #Note: maybe you should have to use `sudo`
 ```

-**Note:** running the command `gulp build` should generate minified src at `src/stpa-modal.min.js` and docs on `dist/doc` folder.
+**Note:** running the command `gulp build` should generate minified src at `src/stpa-modal.min.js`, and the docs on `dist/doc` folder.

 **Note:** running the command `gulp serve` should serve on `http://localhost:3000/doc` with live reload.
-It also should watch the changes to re-build all the things, generating minified src at `src/stpa-modal.min.js` and docs on `dist/doc` folder.
+It also should watch the changes to re-build all the things, generating minified src at `src/stpa-modal.min.js`, and docs on `dist/doc` folder.

-**Note:** running the command `gulp serve:dist` should do the same above but with all minified bower dependencies.
+**Note:** running the command `gulp serve:dist` should do the same above but with all bower dependencies minified.

 **Note:** to update project src please open an issue, fork the project, do your work, run `gulp build` and make a pull-request. thx =D

-**Note:** to update docs run `gulp build` and make a pull-request into `gh-pages` branch only with content of `dist/doc` folder.
-I like to work with another folder just for the docs (pointing to the same remote), maybe you will also like.
+**Note:** to update docs just run `gulp build` or `./buil.sh`, and make a pull-request into `gh-pages` branch only with contents of `dist/doc` folder.
+I like to work with another folder only for the docs (pointing to the same remote), maybe you will also.
 You can use the `build.sh` script located in the root to automate the process, but check it before.

-**Note** Check the tasks located on gulp folder for more details.
+**Note** Also check the tasks located on gulp folder for more details.

-Feel free to open issues if you run into trouble or have suggestions.
+Feel free to open issues if you run into a problem or if you just have suggestions.
 Pull Requests are always welcome.

 ## License
 ---------------